dpc/rust-bitcoin-indexer/NOTES.md

 Calculating how much fee was paid is a PITA, because one needs to fetch all the inputs to answer that.
 But the UTXO can be cached and kept in memory, even in some form of size-bound LRU.

+Syncing backwards is actually quite natural.
+Each block contains hash to the previous one, so even the number of calls to the node drops.
+The biggest benefit is that the more recent and interesting data is indexed first.
+Drawbacks: cached UTXO set is not built, so any more detailed balance/transfer-like operations have to be done when indexing the input(?).
+Indexing between indexer restarts become more tricky(?) - I need to think more about it.